Speedinvest Blog

 Speedinvest Austria Deal Flow

 Since 2017, we've received pitches from Austrian startups covering every sector.
-Saas & Infra is particularly strong with 29.3 percent of all pitches.
-Marketplaces & Consumer startups (19.8 percent) and Climate Tech and Industrial Tech (19.4 percent) are also front and center.
-While Health is not in the top three, we are seeing a strong upward trend here, particularly over the past two years.
+Saas & Infra have been particularly strong with 27.9 percent of all pitches.
+Marketplaces & Consumer startups (21.5 percent) and Climate & Industrial Tech (19.8 percent) are also front and center.
+While Health is not in the top three, we continue to see a strong upward trend, particularly over the past few years.

 Our Austrian Tech Startups

-In addition to Bitpanda and GoStudent, our sector-focused teams have proudly partnered with other big names, like soonicorns Adverity and Refurbed.
-In fact, 7 out of the top 10 best Austrian startups are Speedinvest portfolio companies according to a ranking by the Austrian business magazine, Trend.
+In addition to Bitpanda and GoStudent, our sector-focused teams have proudly partnered with other big names, like soonicorns Adverity, TourRadar and Refurbed.
+In fact, 6 out of the top 10 best Austrian startups are Speedinvest portfolio companies according to a 2022 ranking by the Austrian business magazine, Trend.
 We’re proud to see our focus on this market has paid off and that so many of our hometown startups continue to thrive.

 From our HQ in Vienna, we’re constantly scouring for additional opportunities for investment in Austria.
-No matter what the state of the market is, our cross-sector investment teams actively partner with founders building deep tech, fintech, and healthtech to climate tech and industrial tech, marketplaces & consumer, and SaaS & Infra startups.
-They also collaboratively fund the technologies that are reshaping our industries, redefining global economies, and securing a future for us all––crypto and emerging markets.
+No matter what the state of the market is, our cross-sector investment teams actively partner with founders building Deep Tech, Fintech, and Health & Tech Bio to Climate Tech & Industrial Tech, Marketplaces & Consumer, and SaaS & Infra startups.

 Below, our investors dive deep into our portfolio and explore the opportunities we see on the ground.